microsoft/adfsAuthAdapters/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
+We encourage you to fork this project, include any authentication providers you find useful, and then do a pull request to master.
+If your providers work, we'll include them so everyone can benefit.

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.